awsdocs/amazon-redshift-developer-guide/doc_source/r_CURRENT_NAMESPACE.md

 # CURRENT\_NAMESPACE<a name="r_CURRENT_NAMESPACE"></a>

-Returns the namespace of the current Amazon Redshift cluster\.
+Returns the cluster namespace of the current Amazon Redshift cluster\.
+Amazon Redshift cluster namespace is the unique ID of the Amazon Redshift cluster\.

 ## Syntax<a name="r_CURRENT_NAMESPACE-synopsis"></a>